-ID # Action Short Name Action Description Timeframe Food System sources. ms & Solid Waste Sti rategy 1: Increase land dedicated to food production and expand tradit ional food F1 Begin developing food capacity Begin planning for development of food capacity/sources (farms) for emergencies and food sovereignty.
-Immediate F1 Comments Food independence Building food security/capacity is a must-have Has the Tribe thought about food preservation?
-Key piece of food security Can we expand on traditional foods program in that respect?
-Training opportunity too.
-Training the next generation in food preservation F2 Buy a farm Buy a farm to grow food for the resort and for the Tribal community.
-1 - 2 years F2 Comments Roughly 20 farms located nearby, varying in size (Nash's is the biggest hundred + acr around 5-10 acres, smaller community gardens/mom-pop farms ~acre) Hawk at Jamestown working on this idea > 5 -10 acres, self-sufficient by selling public and providing food to tribal citizens
+ID # Action Short Name Action Description Timeframe - Systems & Solid Waste Strategy 1: Increase land dedicated to food production and expand tradi Sources.
+F1 Begin developing food capacity Begin planning for development of food capacity/sources (farms) for emergencies and food sovereignty.
+Immediate F1 Comments Food independence F2 F2 Comments around 5-10 a ○ Hawk a Buy a farm to grow food for the resort and for the Tribal community. rms located nearby, varying in size (Nash's is the biggest hundred + ac cres, smaller community gardens/mom-pop farms ~acre) at Jamestown working on this idea > 5 -10 acres, self-sufficient by selling and providing food to tribal citizens

 How to of their operationalize this?
-Nash's farm > Jamestown as a partner, if they are land n't using some acres puts out a lot of food!
-Potential location at Knutson farm road pro ees would want to buy into it, a Jamestown CSA perty • [h garden, provide more shellfish and salmon to citizens, protein side of -and to raise something on fthis Bigger than just vegetable-side of things ees, traditional plants costs of land and operating a farm-what does the cost look like with using local stores? using local F2 action: buy a farm is short-sighted; this should be "invest in farming in the local ar ea"-this options.
-Buying farms doesn't necessarily mean supporting local farm s.
-Who is going to take over some of the existing farms in our community things here and there when passible on a smaller level (a.g., add 10, things here and there when possible-on a smaller level (e.g., add 10 community opportunity and chance for connections CHICKENS overeignty on an individual level (if people have eggs and carrots in the e backyard!)
+Nash's farm > Jamestown as a partner, if they are land n't using some 5 - 10 acres puts out a lot of food!
+Potential location at Knutson farm road property Employees would want to buy into it, a Jamestown CSA Shellfish garden, provide more shellfish and salmon to citizens, protein side of this Land to raise something on Bigger than just vegetable-side of things ees, traditional plants costs of land and operating a farm-what does the cost look like with using local F2 action: buy a farm is short-sighted; this should be "invest in farming in the local area"-this captures more options.
+Buying farms doesn't necessarily mean supporting local farmers or promoting jobs.
+Who is going to take over some of the existing farms in our community?
+Adding things here and there when possible-on a smaller level (e.g., add 10 chickens here)-community opportunity and chance for connections Food sovereignty on an individual level (if people have eggs and carrots in the backyard!)
 F3 Conduct a pollinator inventory Conduct a pollinator inventory for impacts due to temperature shifts and toxins from agriculture.
-1 - 2 years F3 Comments Pollinator corr idors: figuring out if we have them and inventory of food sources F4 Inventory and monitor traditional food sources Conduct an inventory of traditional foods and wildlife.
+1 - 2 years F3 Comments Pollinator corr dors: figuring out if we have them and inventory of food sources F4 Inventory and monitor traditional food sources Conduct an inventory of traditional foods and wildlife.
 Begin to map, monitor and track traditional foods and sources to assess impacts from climate change on food sources (i.e., pests).
 1 - 2 years F5 Gather and expand traditional foods resources Begin a food forest on Tribal lands and begin to gather traditional foods all year round.
 Expand the number of different traditional foods gathered.
-1 - 2 years F5 Prairies mainter rairies?
-Comments ○ Great p rategy 2: Reduce solid and food related waste at Tribal facilities and ex kpand composting of F6 Conduct a solid Conduct a waste audit at all Tribal facilities.
-Immediate waste audit mmediate
+1 - 2 years F5 Prairies maintenance: how can we approach this-supporting conservation, farms, prairies?
+Comments Great p rategy 2: Reduce solid and food related waste at Tribal facilities and example a state of the solid sector kpand composting of F6 Conduct a solid waste audit Conduct a waste audit at all Tribal facilities.
+Immediate